LucasDelfino92/morrowindsharp/mw#.md

   - [X] 04 Morrowind Anti-Cheese Patch
   - [ ] 05 Equipment Patch
   - [ ] 06 OAAB BTBGI Loot Patch
+- Rename the mod to **BTBGI Patches**.
+This will install the file as its own mod.

 [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782)
 Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.